Fanny Hill (TV serial): Plot

 Fanny Hill begins telling her story as a young woman who was born to poor but honest parents.
 She became orphaned after her parents died of smallpox.
 She has become alone on the streets knowing nobody, and with nowhere to go.
 She stumbles upon her friend Esther Davies while at her parents' grave, who brings her to join a group of "working girls" under the madam, Mrs Brown.
 Fanny naively accepts.
-When she arrives, she meets Phoebe with whom she experiences her first sexual encounter and where she discovered her interest in being a woman of pleasure.
-Fanny soon discovers she has her first client, Mr Croft, who she expected to be young, handsome and rich.
-Upon meeting him, she discovered that he was rich, but she also found he was old, repulsive, and forcing himself onto her virtue.
+When she arrives, she meets Phoebe with whom she experiences her first sexual encounter and where she discovers her interest in being a woman of pleasure.
+Fanny soon has her first client, Mr Croft, who she expected to be young, handsome and rich.
+Upon meeting him, she finds that he is rich, but she also finds him old, repulsive, and forcing himself onto her virtue.
 To no avail, Mr Croft left in a storm of dust, demanding his money back.
 It is then that Fanny fully understands her purpose and the value of her virtue at Mrs Brown's.

 At a party later that afternoon, she becomes the centre of attention because she had something that no other girl still had, her maidenhead.
-She meets Mr H for the first time, who was seemingly uninterested at the time because of her lack of experience.
-She was whisked away quickly, but not before being spotted by Charles Standing who was immediately in love with Fanny and offered to take her away.
+She meets Mr H for the first time, who was seemingly uninterested because of her lack of experience.
+She was whisked away quickly, but not before being spotted by Charles Standing who fell immediately in love with Fanny and offered to take her away.
 After a night of dreaming of Mr Standing, Fanny goes searching for Charles only to find him asleep downstairs.
 She accepts his offer to take her away, and they leave immediately.